mendix/docs/content/en/docs/developerportal/collaborate/epics.md

     * **Story Type** – Specify whether the story is a **Feature** or **Bug**.
 For tasks, leave this column empty.
     * **Story Points** – Enter the story points.
 For tasks, leave this column empty.
     * **Description** – Enter the description of the story.
 For tasks, leave this column empty.
-    * **Labels** – Enter the tags for the story.
+    * **Tags** – Enter the tags for the story.
 Use a comma to separate tags.
 For tasks, leave this column empty.

         {{% alert color="warning" %}}All the tags that you enter in the Excel file should already exist in Epics.{{% /alert %}}